nhsbsa/nhsbsa-digital-playbook/src/research/assessments.md

 - end of Private Beta → Beta assessment
 - after Public Beta → Live assessment

-After a service passes Live, it moves into a stage known as ‘continuous improvement’.
+After a service passes Live, it moves into a stage known as 'continuous improvement'.
 A new 'discovery review' assessment is also being introduced to assess new services before they begin Alpha.

 ## Why do they matter?